MarLoe/LEDDriver/README.md

 - [`led-fade.ino`](examples/led-fade/led-fade.ino) - Demonstrates how to fade the led to a specific level
 - [`led-fade-manual.ino`](examples/led-fade-manual/led-fade-manual.ino) - Demonstrates how to manualy control the fade level of a led

+...and many more.
+Check out the examples folder.

+### PlatformIO
+This library has also been pulished on [PlatformIO](https://registry.platformio.org/libraries/marloe/LEDDriver%20PWM) and is available through PlatformIO's library management.